German conservative says Greece better off outside euro zone

 Both Merkel and Schaeuble have said publicly that they do not want Greece to leave the single currency bloc.

-But top officials in Berlin have grown increasingly skeptical about the new Greek government’s readiness to deliver on the reform pledges Germany believes are necessary to provide Athens with further financial support.
+But top officials in Berlin have grown increasingly sceptical about the new Greek government’s readiness to deliver on the reform pledges Germany believes are necessary to provide Athens with further financial support.